supernnova/SuperNNova/docs/installation/FAQ.rst

 - **ValueError: No objects to concatenate in Database creation** Check that you provided the appropriate ``raw_dir`` and that the files are either .FITS tables or .csv with the proper format (see data tab).
 Another possibility is that you are using a different survey than DES and you need to specify the appropriate ``list_filters``.

+- **ValueError during training when using a custom** ``--sntypes`` **with only a subset of types**

+Previously, if your data contained types not listed in ``--sntypes``, training would fail with a ``ValueError`` because the missing types were assigned to an out-of-bounds class index.
+This has been fixed: missing types are now automatically assigned to a ``contaminant`` class.
+You only need to specify the types you want to distinguish in ``--sntypes``.
+See :ref:`DataStructure` for details on how contaminant auto-detection works.

 - **Your error not here?
 Please open an issue in GitHub! **